When Large Language Models are Reliable for Judging Empathic Communication: Methods

 \subsubsection{Lend an Ear Pilot}

 The Lend an Ear pilot dataset contains 150 conversations from 50 participants recruited from Prolific.
 Each participant engaged in three four-minute conversations where they provided empathetic support to a partner sharing a workplace concern.
 From this dataset, we randomly sampled 50 conversations.
 We recruited 150 Prolific annotators to evaluate responses across multiple empathy sub-components, including the extent to which the participant validated the speaker's emotions, encouraged further elaboration through open-ended questions, demonstrated understanding of the speaker's issues, offered unsolicited advice, shifted the focus to themselves, or dismissed/minimized the speaker's feelings.
 Annotators were provided with examples for each sub-component to calibrate their evaluations.
 Each annotator rated responses on a 5-point Likert scale (1 = not at all, 5 = very much).
 Each conversation in the dataset was evaluated by between 2 and 11 annotators.
 The final annotation for each conversation was computed by averaging the annotators' ratings.
+We include the exact scenarios and instructions provided to participants in the Appendix.